TheTechRobo/rsync-tool/README.md

 # Making it Easier
- I have just added a file called 'Sync Two Folders.app'
+ I have just added a file called 'Sync Two Folders.app'.

- it's an Automator script
+ it's an Automator script.

  to modify the paths just open Automator.
-File>Open Navigate to the script and change the paths after that save it and you can run the app whenever to sync the two folders. you can add your own Automator blocks to e.g. add a notification that says 'Successful!'
+File>Open Navigate to the script and change the paths. after that save it, and you can run the app whenever to sync the two folders. you can add your own Automator blocks to e.g. add a notification that says 'Successful!'